 Sitey bills itself as the UK’s favourite website builder, and offers hundreds of templates, offering the ease of drag-and-drop alongside an intuitive editor.
 Responsive design means your sites will adapt to fit whatever device clients may use to visit you, and there’s plenty of easy-to-use online help if you get stuck.

 Simple search engine optimisation (SEO) and access to Google analytics mean you can both maximise traffic and keep tabs on who’s using your site.
 The ready availability of e-commerce tools and social integration are just some of Sitey’s other options.

 Site-hosting pro GoDaddy also offers a tool for building your website – again following the template approach, but with the offering of as many templates as possible to make up for fewer options to customise the templates.

 GoDaddy’s tiers are reasonably priced and include many of the standards from other website builder services such as SEO and ample bandwidth.
 On the top level, you even get a social media manager service thrown in, as well as a free year’s SSL certificate for e-commerce – which keeps transactions on your site secure if you’re not using Paypal.

 10. The Grid

-Not fully launched yet, but promising to open ‘soon’, The Grid offers ‘AI websites that design themselves’.
-Using complex algorithms and slick, fluid layouts, it sets out to take literally all of the effort out of creating your website.
+Not fully launched yet, but promising to open ‘soon’, The Grid offers 'AI websites that design themselves'.
+Using sophisticated algorithms and slick, fluid layouts, it sets out to take all of the efforts out of creating your website.
 You set purposes for the site (followers/sales/media plays/clickthroughs), it analyses your content and, before you know it, you’ve got yourself a great looking, responsive website.